 - How domestic violence affected me, from sound sensitivity and eating disorders to low self-esteem and loneliness, unhealthy relationships, and codependent relationships

-I will also be writing about health problems, including cancer scares and suicide, the risk of which runs on both sides of my family.
+I will also be writing about health problems, including cancer scares and suicide since my mom, her mom, and my father’s sister killed themselves.

 Why Christians May Not Like CLEvangelism

 Since CLEvangelism is a tell-it-like-it-is memoir, you’ll encounter swearing, violence, sex, and, once I reach the part about me feeling like Joseph, Job, and Jonah all rolled into one, my thoughts about God, which are not going to be, “Oh, how I love and praise you.”
 I understand that Christians are supposed to guard their eyes and ears, so if swearing, violence, sex, and honest feelings affect you, this is not a blog you should read.